Code-Institute-Submissions/project-FIRE/README.md

 # UX Design 🎯

+### Information architecture

 ```
-Information architecture :

     1. The index page provides the user with 3 distinct choices.
 Every choice has an interesting writeup to let the
        user make an informed decision and a bright orange button to navigate to the respective pages.
+The index page is
+       also the only page with a video as its background because I did not wish to compromise on readability on the other
+       text heavy pages.

     2. The navigation links allows the user to browse through each choice easily.
 The navigation links are also
        available on every page.